grafana/loki/docs/sources/shared/configuration.md

 [id: <string> | default = ""]

 # Configures the querier gRPC client used to communicate with the
 # query-frontend.
-Shouldn't be used in conjunction with 'grpc_client_config'.
+This can't be used in conjunction with 'grpc_client_config'.
 # The CLI flags prefix for this block configuration is:
 # querier.frontend-grpc-client
 [query_frontend_grpc_client: <grpc_client>]

 # Configures the querier gRPC client used to communicate with the query-frontend
-# and with the query-scheduler if 'query_scheduler_grpc_client' isn't defined.
+# and with the query-scheduler.
+This can't be used in conjunction with
-# This shouldn't be used if 'query_frontend_grpc_client' is defined.
+# 'query_frontend_grpc_client' or 'query_scheduler_grpc_client'.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]

 # Configures the querier gRPC client used to communicate with the
 # query-scheduler.
-If not defined, 'grpc_client_config' is used instead.
+This can't be used in conjunction with 'grpc_client_config'.
 # The CLI flags prefix for this block configuration is:
 # querier.scheduler-grpc-client
 [query_scheduler_grpc_client: <grpc_client>]